-- one or more comprehensive construction programs (CCPs), which may or may not relate to agency programs or other organizational arrangements; - a grouping of appropriations into one or more purposes within CCPs, which purposes may or may not relate to other agency organizational structures; and - one or more appropriations or projects in each purpose.
+- one or more comprehensive construction programs (CCPs), which may or may not relate to agency operating or local aid programs or other organizational arrangements; - a grouping of appropriations into one or more purposes within CCPs, which purposes may or may not relate to other agency organizational structures; and - one or more appropriations or projects in each purpose.
 Some appropriations have "project schedules" that list institutions or projects for which construction work will be done.